matthansen0/hls-m365-seedkit/README.md

-# hls-m365-seedkit
+# Health & Life Sciences M365 Seedkit

 Populate a Microsoft 365 demo tenant with synthetic Healthcare and Life Sciences content — emails, files, calendar events, Teams channels, chats, SharePoint sites, and Planner boards — in minutes.

-Built for **Work IQ**, **Foundry IQ**, and **Fabric IQ** demonstrations across four HLS verticals: Health Provider, Pharma/Life Science, MedTech, and Health Payor.
+Built for **Work IQ** demonstrations across four HLS verticals: Health Provider, Pharma/Life Science, MedTech, and Health Payor.
 All content is synthetic.
 No real patient data, no PHI.

 ## What It Seeds